aaronpowell/aaronpowell.github.io/src/content/posts/2017-11-13-debugging-powershell-from-vscode-on-linux.md

 +++
-title = "Docker GUI's On Windows With Reasons" date = 2017-11-13T17:08:45+11:00 description = "A valid(?) use case for using a Docker Linux container to run a GUI application on Windows" draft = false
+title = "Debugging PowerShell from VS Code on Linux using Docker containers" date = 2017-11-13T17:08:45+11:00 description = "A valid(?) use case for using a Docker Linux container to run a GUI application on Windows" draft = false